Luming-L/Project/eddie.md

 > if it failed (if it fails, then "failed" would equal 1)
 > the largest amount of memory it used (maxvemem)
 # Array jobs
+mostly identical jobs with the only difference being input parameters or data sets.
 # Interactive Sessions
 #there are a limited number of nodes that accept interactive login sessions
 #allow you to run interactive jobs or graphical applications. #to start an interactive session run: